Battle of Valverde: Battle

 By early afternoon, the remainder of the Confederate force, the 5th Texas Mounted Rifles under Colonel Thomas Green and a battalion of the 7th Texas Mounted Rifles under Lieutenant Colonel John Sutton, arrived at the battlefield, much in need of water and denied access to the river by the defending Union forces.
 Sibley, who during the morning had remained with the wagons, relinquished command of the brigade and Green took over, who then handed command of the 5th Texas over to Major Samuel Lockridge.
-Around 2:00 pm, Green authorized a lancer company to attempt a charge on what they thought was an inexperienced New Mexico company on the Union extreme right; however, the Union soldiers turned out to be a Colorado company which was able to defeat the charge without breaking.
+Around 2:00 pm, Green authorized a lancer company to attempt a charge on what they thought was an inexperienced New Mexico company on the Union extreme right; however, the Union soldiers turned out to be a Colorado company called "Pike's Peakers" which was able to defeat the charge without breaking.
 Twenty of the lancers were killed or wounded during the charge, with almost all of the horses disabled or killed as well.
 When it returned to the Confederate line, the lancer company rearmed itself with pistols and shotguns and continued fighting in the battle.
 This was the first and last lancer charge of the American Civil War.
+Later an lone Pike's Peaker was isolated and loading his gun when a shot from a rebel went by him.
+The soldier was not really paying attention to the gunfire, when the same rebel suddenly jumped up from his cover and fired six more shots from his revolver, none of them hitting the Coloradan.
+The rebel noticing that all the shots missed he shouted that he surrenders with the Pike's Peaker responded with "That be Dead", and "You've had six shots at me, and I am bound | to drop you with one, for making such a dead fizzle of it."
+Being true to his words he'd raised his rifle and open fire hitting the rebel.